tripodsan/peggy-gdscript/README.md

 # Peggy

-Peggy is a simple parser generator for JavaScript that produces fast parsers with excellent error reporting.
+Peggy is a simple parser generator for ~JavaScript~ GDScript that produces fast parsers with excellent error reporting.
 You can use it to process complex data or computer languages and build transformers, interpreters, compilers and other tools easily.

+Note: I totally butchered the original js generator. it would be cool, if we could add other target languages more easily, though.

 Peggy is the successor of [PEG.js](https://github.com/pegjs/pegjs).